jakebailey/ua/README.md

 should be equivalent to using `dep` with some dependencies constrained to `master`.

+Note that `kallax gen` doesn't work outside of `$GOPATH`, so `go generate` should not be run without cloning the repo into `$GOPATH` first when generating `models/kallax.go`.
+This will need to be done until the upstream fixes it (unlikely, as they seem to have dropped the project), or this project switches to another ORM.

 TODOs relating to Go modules:

 - Switch from the unmaintained `mattes/migrate` to the maintained